Accessibility Statement

 4. Ongoing Efforts

-- Regular accessibility audits and testing
+- Periodic accessibility reviews and remediation

 - Testing with screen readers and other assistive technologies